JorgePe/pyb00st/linux.md

 Also I've noticed that sometimes, after a few runs my Ubuntu laptop, the HCI device gets stalled and I need to reboot to fix it.

+The BlueGiga backend doesn't requires sudo password (at least not on my Ubuntu laptop).
+And never noticed stability or performance problems.